Potentially, a very tall tree, reaching 90 metres in some habitats. It has a sturdy straight trunk with continuous stringybark and forms a lignotuber.

 It grows mainly on the borders of the NSW coastal and tablelands divisions, usually on soils of higher fertility – basalt and shale most commonly.
-It grows from south of Toowoomba in Queenland, on the northern tablelands / north coast of NSW down south along the ranges and slopes, into Victoria and Tasmania, as well as into SA, usually in cooler areas with higher rainfall.
+It grows from south of Toowoomba in Queenland, through the northern tablelands / north coast of NSW, down south along the ranges and slopes, into Victoria and Tasmania, as well as into SA, usually in cooler areas with higher rainfall.

-It forms a dominant component of many vegetation types in some areas, some of which can be quite scenic – such as on moist ground with basalt rocks and a moist fern, grass and forb groundlayer.
+It forms a dominant component of many vegetation types in some areas, some of which can be quite scenic – such as tall wet sclerophyll forest on moist ground with basalt rocks and a moist fern, grass and forb groundlayer.
+It can also be found as a shorter tree in dry sclerophyll forest but usually on enriched soils (shale and volcanic).

-The adult laves are also disjunct, broad-lanceolate to 15 cm long and about 3.5 cm wide, green and glossy and concolorous.
+The adult leaves are also disjunct, broad-lanceolate to 15 cm long and about 3.5 cm wide, green and glossy and concolorous.
 Like all stringybarks, the leaves have an oblique (uneven) leaf base.

-The capsules are conspicuously barrel-shaped and aid considerably in identification (very different from other NSW stringybarks).
+The fruit of eucalypts are a woody capsule (commonly called ‘gum nuts’) which come in a wide variety of shapes with the top part having a sunken, flat or raised disc and with the valves inserted, disc-level, exserted to strongly exserted.
+In this species, the capsules are conspicuously barrel-shaped and aid considerably in identification (they are somewhat different from other NSW stringybarks).
 They are to 12 mm long and 11 mm wide with valves usually enclosed or to rim-level.

-Not overly common in gardens and cultivation but they can be observed growing in lawns and gardens surrounding houses in areas such as the southern highlands of NSW.
-They can grow to be very large so not suited to small gardens.
+Not overly common in gardens and other cultivated areas, but they can be observed growing in lawns and gardens surrounding houses, as well as paddocks, in areas such as the southern highlands of NSW and highlands of Victoria.
+They can grow to be very large, especially in Victoria and Tasmania, so not suited to small gardens.
 Very useful and attractive in large gully landscapes on higher fertility soils, as well as along creeklines.
 They can be very grandiose when large.
 Excellent specimen and shade tree in a larger landscape.

 Eucalypts can suffer problems from, caterpillars, leaf eating beetles, psyllids and borers to name a few.
 In undisturbed conditions, the numbers of eucalypt-feeding insects and their predators and parasites are in balance, so that they rarely cause tree death and most trees quickly recover from attack.
 In a home situation nature can get out of balance.